-If you’re a mom who loves to hang out with her kids then you are probably always looking for fun activities to do with them.
-Many of the activities that you often do I’ll bet is crafts projects as kids love to glue and cut and paint and the web is full of websites offering free craft ideas.
-What if I tell you that the crafts you that a good portion of the crafts you do with your kids not only be non-educational but they are very possibly detrimental to your kids as well?
+If you’re a mom who loves to hang out with her kids, then you are probably always looking for fun activities to do with them.
+Many of the activities you often do are crafts projects as kids love to glue and cut and paint and the web is full of websites offering free craft ideas.
+What if I tell you that a good portion of the crafts you do with your kids are not only non-educational but they are very possibly detrimental to your kids as well?

 His teacher stops him and asks him what he is doing.
-When he says he is painting pictures she tells him to stop and not only that but “flowers are red young man, and green leaves are green, there’s no need to see flowers any other way then the way they always have been seen”.
-The little boy fights valiantly to keep his creativity alive but, the teacher ends up squashing it and he starts painting flowers the way everyone else does.
+When he says he is painting pictures, she tells him to stop.
+Not only that but “flowers are red young man, and green leaves are green, there’s no need to see flowers any other way than the way they always have been seen.”
+The little boy fights valiantly to keep his creativity alive but the teacher ends up squashing it and he starts painting flowers the way everyone else does.
 After a bit of time he moves to another town and his teacher there is the friendly, smiley type.
-She tells him “there are so many colors in a flower so lets use every one…but that little boy made a flower and he made it green and red.”
+She tells him, “There are so many colors in a flower so let’s use every one… but that little boy made a flower and he made it green and red.”
 His first teacher has successfully suppressed any innate creativity this little boy had.

 What are “copycat crafts” are exactly?

-There is a lot of talk about the importance of creativity for kids but, when it comes down to it, many adults think that as long as children are gluing and coloring that they are being creative.
+There is a lot of talk about the importance of creativity for kids but when it comes down to it, many adults think that as long as children are gluing and coloring, they are being creative.
 Copycat crafts are what you find in most early childhood public schools and all over the web.

-This means that the adult decides on the projects, creates a model or shows a model to the child to copy.
+This means that the adult decides on the projects and then creates a model or shows a model to the child to copy.
 Hence the name copycat crafts.
-Many crafts proponents support these crafts with two well-known sayings “ the kids love the crafts” or “they are developing their fine motor coordination”.
+Many craft proponents support these crafts with two well-known sayings: “ the kids love the crafts” or “they are developing their fine motor coordination.”

 - The children are not getting any thinking or problem solving when they are doing these so called creative crafts.
-Children need to be using their thinking skills from a very young age in order to develop their minds and raise their cognitive levels.
-When they don’t get to think or solve any problems in creating these crafts then their brains start getting mushy.
+Children need to be using their thinking skills from a very young age to develop their minds and raise their cognitive levels.
+When they don’t get to think or solve any problems in creating these crafts, then their brains start getting mushy.

 - There is no initiative.
-When kids are taught to follow directions like robots, they cannot create on their own when they are given open ended materials.
-They have no have no idea what to do with them and sit there waiting for instructions.(I have seen this firsthand)
+When kids are taught to follow directions like robots, they cannot create on their own when they are given open-ended materials.
+They have no idea what to do with them and sit there waiting for instructions.(I have seen this firsthand.)

 - Creativity goes underground: How creative can kids be when all they have to do is follow the adult’s directions with no input from them aside from which color crayon should they use?